tier6tank/doubles/trunk/dupfinder/readme.txt

 Now the compiling is very simple: for each compiler, there is a special makefile.
 Note that you have to have wxWidgets on your system.
-In windows, it must be in path C:\wx (otherwise edit the makefiles (change wxdir)), in unix, you have to build wxWidgets with the following configure options: --enable-gtk --disable-shared [--enable-debug], and install wxWidgets via make install.
+In windows, it must be in path C:\wx (otherwise edit the makefiles (change wxdir)), in unix, you have to build wxWidgets with the following configure options:
+--with-gtk|--with-motif|--with-x11 --disable-shared --enable-std_iostreams [--enable-debug],
+where | means either of the options shall be choosed; then build and install wxWidgets via make && make install.
+In Windows, you have as well to edit all the lib/*_lib/msw*/setup.h files and also the file wx/include/setup_inc.h of wxWidgets before you compile the wxWidgets library:
+Change in all files the line
+#define wxUSE_STD_IOSTREAM 0
+to
+#define wxUSE_STD_IOSTREAM 1.
+Then recompile wxWidgets.

 For building the program with visual c++ - compiler, just type the following: